 The supervised sessions involve academics and postgraduate demonstrators who engage with the students on a one-to-one basis in a classroom-like setting to provide verbal feedback.
-There will be weekly formative Mathematics tests (quizzes) on SurreyLearn with instant results available to the student.
+Students are encouraged to submit their solutions to weekly tutorial questions to receive further written feedback.
 The computation part features formative exercises, with the debug-compilation-execution process providing instant feedback, with verbal feedback available from the supervisors in the session.

 - To provide the background knowledge and practice and to build greater confidence in the language, notation and use of underpinning mathematical skills to a beyond Advanced level (A2) standard in algebra, functions, real and complex numbers, and differential and integral calculus.

 - To provide the basic knowledge and skills necessary to plan and to write simple computer programs, to compile them and to run them in order to solve simple problems in their own right and to provide a foundation of knowledge on which to build for more complex problem-solving.

 |1||Consistently apply mathematical methods and techniques introduced at A-level, especially integration and differentiation, and understand and make first applications of complex numbers and concepts and properties of series.||KCT|

 |2||Take simple mathematical problems and write computer programs which correctly implement the mathematics, using correct syntax to give a working problem which the student will be able to debug, compile and run, generating well-presented numerical and graphical output.||KCT|

 The learning and teaching strategy is designed to: